smlx/nocte/README.md

 Nocte does not choose a specific palette.
 Instead it uses your terminal color scheme for highlighting.

-Nocte is entirely inspired by @noahfrederick's [vim-noctu](https://github.com/noahfrederick/vim-noctu).
+Nocte is entirely inspired by [Noah Frederick](https://github.com/noahfrederick)'s [Noctu](https://github.com/noahfrederick/vim-noctu) and uses almost identical color mapping.
-However in Neovim v0.10.0, some of the highlighting links assumed by vim-noctu were changed.
+However in Neovim v0.10.0, some of the highlighting links assumed by Noctu [were changed](https://neovim.io/doc/user/news-0.10.html#_-breaking-changes), which broke Noctu.
-So I created nocte to maintain the functionality of vim-noctu in recent versions of Neovim.
+So I created Nocte to maintain the functionality of Noctu in Neovim.

 ## Features

 * Use the same color scheme in Neovim as you do for everything else in your terminal!
 * Zero configuration.
-Just configure your terminal colors, and nocte will blend in with its environment.
+Just configure your terminal colors, and Nocte will blend in with its environment.

 ## Requirements